Note: This story was composed for a writer's challenge in which entries must be less than a thousand words.

 Scalpels.
 Chemicals.
 Work fast, before it's spoiled.
 Remember you'll have to put it all back together later, so make the pieces large.
 And all the while planning, engineering, designing in her mind: the perfect body.
 The perfect formula.
 The perfect flesh.

 Parts.
 They had to come from somewhere.
 Nothing from the old body could be trusted.
 Throw everything out.
 Start from scratch.
 Where to find materials?
-Mary had to go shopping.
+Elsa had to go shopping.
 She covered her skin with makeup, scented it with perfume, accented it with fabrics.
 She went out.
 She met people.
 People with muscle and sinew and bone beneath their skin, people with beating hearts and quick minds and strong bodies.

 She talked to them.
 She drank with them.
 She danced with them, skin glancing against skin in the dark corners of a bar.
-They fell into bed together, gasping, giggling, clothes coming off and sometimes tearing, Mary's eyes taking in every beautiful inch of their skin moving on her, against her, under her.
+They fell into bed together, gasping, giggling, clothes coming off and sometimes tearing, Elsa's eyes taking in every beautiful inch of their skin moving on her, against her, under her.
 So warm.
 So soft.

 Sometimes she found what she was looking for: A heart that beat steady when she put her ear against the chest, or arms that felt solid and strong as they held her close, or lungs that took even breaths in spite of the heat, the sweat, the cries.